Ponthaux: Economy

 In 2000, there were 31 workers who commuted into the municipality and 200 workers who commuted away.
 The municipality is a net exporter of workers, with about 6.5 workers leaving the municipality for every one entering.
 Of the working population, 6.9% used public transportation to get to work, and 67.6% used a private car.

 Religion

 From the 2000 census, 413 or 84.6% were Roman Catholic, while 45 or 9.2% belonged to the Swiss Reformed Church.
-Of the rest of the population, there was 1 member of an Orthodox church, there was 1 individual who belongs to the Christian Catholic Church, and there were 13 individuals (or about 2.66% of the population) who belonged to another Christian church.
+Of the rest of the population, there was 1 member of an Orthodox church, there was 1 individual who belonged to the Christian Catholic Church, and there were 13 individuals (or about 2.66% of the population) who belonged to another Christian church.
 There were 2 (or about 0.41% of the population) who were Islamic.
 14 (or about 2.87% of the population) belonged to no church, are agnostic or atheist, and 4 individuals (or about 0.82% of the population) did not answer the question.